 The new information will display on the various reports on the project homepage.

 The team can also use the ‘Project Status’ report on the homepage for more detailed information.

 Let the team and stakeholders know the project plan and site are updated so they can review the latest timeline.

-Editor’s Note: This post was originally published in August 2016 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in December 2018 and has been updated for freshness, accuracy, and comprehensiveness.